imm-llc/s3-sftp/README.md

 Change the call to `self.GetAuthToken()` in `GetRegion` to `self.GetBucket()`.

 Remove the `self.AUTH_TOKEN` variable in the `UI` function.

 Define `LOG_LOCATION` as a blackhole.
 127.0.0.1 should work.
 The logging function is a `try/except` block.
 It _should_ error silently if it can't connect.

 Of course, the clean way to remove logging is perform the above steps, remove the `try/except` blocks, and remove the logging variables in lines 45-47ish.

 If you _do_ want to set up remote logging, you're in luck.
 I wrote a logging server in Go.

 ### logging-server.go

 High level:

-Posts to Slack when there are success or failures with the app.
+The app posts to Slack when there are success or failures.

 In Depth:

-Coming soon but I want to go home today.
+The logging server is my first brush with Go so keep that in mind.
+The application formats a JSON containing an auth token ('Auth'), the status of the action ('Action'), and a more descriptive message ('LogMessage').

+The auth token is provided during the first run of the application, or if the credentials are cleared.
+There are no requirements for the auth token as far as length/complexity goes.
+They need to be stored server-side in whichever file you define.
+Do a search for "// Open allowed tokens file" in `logging-server.go` to find where you define this file location.
+I added this as a safeguard against, well, unauthorized use of the server.

+Once the server receives a properly authenticated JSON, it parses the JSON and formats a Slack message.
+In order for the Slack integration to work, you'll need to create a bot and add the bot token to the program. `slack_api` is the variable for the bot token.

+The Slack attachment color depends on if the value is 'Success' or 'Fail'.
+If there was a failure, the full error from the application should be sent to Slack.
+I wrote it this way to give a head start on user complaints.

+If there's a successful upload, you'll receive a message saying "Successfully upload to <Bucket Name>".
+That way files don't sit un-actioned in S3.
+It also keeps you from having to check S3 to see if a new file was uploaded.

+I added an untested setup for TLS in the server.
+It might work, it might not.
+You can run a reverse proxy for encryption as well.
+The default port for `logging-server` is TCP/31313.

+I recommend compiling the program with `go build` and creating a service file for it.

+There is a built-in health check function for the Go server.
+By default, it's `/health-check`.
+This will return a simple "pong" in response to a GET request.
+There's no authorization on this endpoint.

 ### IAM Permissions